mahi2025/Digital_identity_protection_system/README.md

 # Overview

 In today’s digital age, AI-generated impersonations and personal data leaks are increasingly frequent, threatening individuals' privacy and security.
-This project provides a comprehensive, Ethiopian-focused platform that detects personal data leaks on social media, identifies AI-based impersonation attempts, and leverages the Fayda National ID system for robust identity verification.
+This project provides a comprehensive, local platform that detects personal data leaks on social media, identifies AI-based impersonation attempts, and leverages the Fayda National ID system for robust identity verification.

 Starting with social media monitoring and evolving to sophisticated AI impersonation detection and official ID integration, this system empowers citizens, influencers, and public figures to effectively safeguard their digital identity and reputation.